Olivia Rutigliano: Other notable works

 Rutigliano's narrative historical essay, "The Joke", is being optioned in partnership with Elle Fanning, who recorded it as an episode of Vespucci's "Paperless" podcast.
 In 2014, she wrote a PBS television special starring the opera singer Renée Fleming.
 She directed the short film "Walden", which was published in The Toast.
 She has also completed an ethnographic documentary about Yugoslavian female refugees immigrating to the United States in the mid-twentieth century.

+Personal life

+Rutigliano is married to John Buffalo Mailer; they have one child together.